callumacrae/gulp-contains/README.md

 The contains function accepts either a string, regex or an array of strings (any of which, when matched, will cause an error to be thrown).

-You can also specify an onFound or onNotFound callbacks, in which you can handle the error yourself or choose to completely ignore it:
+You can also specify onFound or onNotFound callback, in which you can handle the error yourself or choose to completely ignore it:

 ```js